 Placing your seeds in water ensures that they have achieved the proper moisture level for the process of germination to begin.
 The seeds will not take on excess water and drown until about 2 weeks after they have cracked open (you will have already transplanted them into soil by then).

 When you fill your glass with water, simply put it in the living room so that it shifts to the temperature of the environment.
-Tap water is fine, but don't give the seeds any extra nutrients because they already have everything they need.
+Tap water is fine, but don’t give the seeds any extra nutrients because they already have everything they need.
 The seeds will crack open in between 2 and 7 days.
 Make sure to replenish the water in the glass every other day.
 Start transplanting when the roots reach 0.1 to 0.2 inches (3 to 5 mm) in length.
-Download my free marijuana grow bible for more tips about growing marijuana and marijuana seeds.

 2. Place your seeds in a ½-inch hole in small pots with seedling soil